bbauska/meta-react-basics/README.md

   width="70%" />
 </p>

-First the header component receives a name prop, with a value of ANNA and a color prop with the value of purple.
+<p>First the header component receives a name prop, with a value of ANNA and a color prop
+with the value of purple.
 I'm sending those props from the header JSX element inside the app components return statement.
-Press control S, or command S on a Mac to save these changes.
+Press control S, or command S on a Mac to save these changes.</p>

-However, my re compiled app is not showing any changes because I send this data through the props object to the header component.
-I'm not using this data and the header component.
+<p>However, my re compiled app is not showing any changes because I send this data through the props
+object to the header component.
+I'm not using this data and the header component.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ w1-s21-g.
 (85) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->